Wreck of SS Admella

 goldfields, general merchandise and seven horses, including

 four racehorses.
-Three more passengers and one fireman
+Three more passengers and one fireman were

-of the South Australian Legislative Council, were among
+Australian Legislative Council, were among the passengers.

 At about 1 pm, when abreast of Cape Willoughby light on